Creating Tool Rules

 Default tool rules

-Depending on your chosen agent architecture, there may be other default tool rules applied to improve the performance of your agent.
+Depending on your agent configuration, there may be default tool rules applied to improve performance.

 Tool rule examples

-For example, you can ensure that the agent will stop execution if either the send_message or roll_d20 tool is called by specifying tool rules in the agent creation:
+For example, you can ensure that the agent will stop execution after the roll_d20 tool is called by specifying tool rules in the agent creation:

 You can see a full working example of tool rules here.